 “Their Parc de la Distance was conceived as a proposal for a vacant lot in Vienna but could be replicated on any unused patch of urban land.
 The paths in the park are 2.4 metres apart, with 90-cm hedges dividing them, allowing visitors to experience the benefits of green space while remaining at a safe physical distance,” according to the World Economic Forum.

 Public areas are not the only spaces that could change.

-According to Australian architecture firm, Woods Bagot, working life has instantly shifted from offices and co-working to working from home (WFH).
+According to the Australian architecture firm, Woods Bagot, working life has instantly shifted from offices and co-working to working from home (WFH).
 “While this trend has been on the rise over recent years the immediate, en masse shift exposes the benefits (and challenges) to a far wider range of the population than ever before.
-This will lead to significant change in people’s work habits and expectations.
+This will lead to significant changes in people’s work habits and expectations.
 As more people become comfortable with working remotely, they will expect to be able to do so more often.
-This will change the way we design and use our workplaces, schools and homes.
+This will change the way we design and use our workplaces, schools, and homes.
 While we expect the physical changes to offices and classrooms to happen over time, the changes to our homes could be far more rapid,” the company says.

 In April, the company launched its Split Shift Home design aimed at helping parents who both work from home while sharing parental responsibilities.
 The unit features moveable walls, an area for growing fruits and vegetables, and extra office and food storage spaces.

 There are many more initiatives like this that will begin to emerge as architects and urban planners find themselves in an experimental stage; for now though, what is clear, is that the pandemic has presented the industry real opportunities to reimagine cities